 An enterprise is included in the count of deaths only if it is not reactivated within two years.

-The population of enterprise deaths in 2016 contains all enterprises that ceased at some point during the year 2016.
-The figures given in the release in relation to deaths are final figures for the period 2008 - 2015.
-The death figures for 2016 in this release are estimates of final deaths based on analysis of preliminary and final death figures from previous years.
+The population of enterprise deaths in 2018 contains all enterprises that ceased at some point during the year 2018.
+The figures given in the release in relation to deaths are final figures for the period 2009 – 2017.
+The death figures for 2018 in this release are estimates of final deaths based on analysis of preliminary and final death figures from previous years.
 This will be revised to a final figure next year, when two years of death data is available.
-The death figures for 2016 in the Statbank tables are preliminary based on one years data, and are not adjusted as per the estimates given in this release.
+The death figures for 2018 in the PxStat tables are preliminary based on one year’s data, and are not adjusted as per the estimates given in this release.

 6Enterprise Births: An enterprise birth amounts to the creation of a combination of production factors with the restriction that no other enterprises are involved in the event.
 Births do not include entries into the population due to mergers, break-ups, split-off or restructuring of a set of enterprises.
 It does not include entries into a sub-population resulting only from a change of activity.